balaji-balu/telematics-gateway/docs/setup.md

 ```Bash
 make package/telematics-gateway/compile
 ```
 This will create an .ipk file in bin/packages.
-You can then copy this file to your target device and install it using opkg install telematics-gateway_*.ipk.
+You can then copy this file to your target device and install it using `opkg install telematics-gateway_*.ipk`.

 ### 5. Testing and Debugging: